 ("n" winner-redo "Next layout"))

-Check out my youtube episode below to see how it works like:
+Check out this youtube episode of mine to see how that works:

-UPDATE: After I posted this, @hmelman left a comment below (thanks!) that it was possible to save typing by using built-in repeat-mode
+UPDATE: After I posted this, @hmelman left a comment below saying that it's possible to save typing by using built-in repeat-mode

 (defvar w/winner-repeat-map